How Long It Will Take to Reach the Goal - The Demographic Transition is a Model

 The answer lies in biology and evolution.

-Biology Basics: R-selection vs. K-selection Living things are roughly characterized by two opposite kinds of reproductive pressures: R-selection and K-selection.
+Biology Basics: R-selection vs. K-selection Living things can be roughly characterized by two opposite kinds of reproductive pressures: R-selection and K-selection.
+The species lie along a continuum from extreme R to extreme K.

-Humans, with their single offspring per birth, are clearly on the K-selected end of the continuum, along with chimpanzees, gorillas, bonobos, and other primates.
+Humans, with their single offspring per birth, are clearly on the K-selected end of the continuum, along with our near relatives, chimpanzees, gorillas, bonobos, and other primates.
 Historically, women commonly bore as many as ten or fifteen children in a lifetime.
-While many offspring died young, enough in each generation survived to eventually spread our species across the globe.
+While many offspring died young, enough in each generation survived to eventually spread our species into every possible habitat for us, across the globe.
 During the period from 1950 to 1955, before the birthrate plummeted in the late 1960's, the average global total fertility rate was five children per woman.
 (2)

-The Demographic Transition Immediately preceding the impressive global birthrate drop, several newly invented and highly effective birth control methods and strenuous worldwide efforts at their distribution made contraception and reproductive health services widely available.
-General improvements in health care increased infant and child survival rates.
-A great many women also moved into the paid labor market.
+The Demographic Transition So what factors facilitated the demographic transition?
+What was the background context in which it occurred?
+Immediately preceding the impressive global birthrate drop, several newly invented and highly effective birth control methods and strenuous worldwide efforts at their distribution made contraception and reproductive health services widely available.
+Child survival rates increased due to general improvements in health care.
+And a great many women also moved into the paid labor market.
 (2)

 Evolutionary theory holds that reproductive success depends on passing as many genes as possible to the next generation.
 One might quite sensibly predict, as many did, that these health and financial improvements would enable women to increase their number of surviving children.
 The changes would add to the already disastrous consequences the experts expected from the then-current birth rates.

-But as noted biologist E. O. Wilson observes, the most amazing thing happened:
+But as noted biologist E. O. Wilson observes, the most amazing thing happened as the result of female choice:

 "Reduced reproduction by female choice can be thought a fortunate, indeed almost miraculous, gift of human nature to future generations.
 It could have gone the other way: women, more prosperous and less shackled, could have chosen the satisfactions of a larger brood.
 They did the opposite.
 They opted for a smaller number of quality children, who can be raised with better health and education ...
 [H]umanity was saved (from an increasing population explosion) by this one quirk in the maternal instinct."
 (3)

-This profound transformation occurred first in the developed countries and eventually reached into the developing world.
-Most significantly, the change was largely the result of voluntary choices made by millions of women who had only minimal information and minimal access to reproductive control.
-Moreover, these women frequently acted in the face of powerful religious prohibitions against reducing births by the newly available means.
+This profound transformation in birth rates occurred first in the developed countries and eventually reached into the developing world.
+Most significantly, the change was largely the result of voluntarychoices, made by millions of women who had only minimal information and minimal access to reproductive control.
+Moreover, these women frequently acted in the face of powerful religious prohibitions against reducing births using the newly available means.

 This unexpected and seemingly miraculous lowering of birth rates—if you will, "super K-selection"—is called The Demographic Transition.

 In the early years of the twenty-first century, our global birthrate has dropped to 2.7 children per woman.
-(2) Some countries, such as Italy and Russia, are even alarmed by birth rates that are below replacement levels of two children for each two adults.
+(2) Some countries, such as Italy, Russia, Japan, and even China are alarmed by birth rates that are below replacement levels of two children for each two adults.
+They worry about the effect on their economies and social structure.

 Women, in general, have a deeply evolved instinct for social stability, preferring negotiation and compromise to lethal aggression.
-(4) If women become empowered globally, humanity would likely experience a Warfare Transition as powerful, broad-reaching, and swift as the Demographic Transition.
-War would become as anachronistic as women bearing ten or fifteen children during their lives.
+(4) [see also Biological Differences Between Men and Women With Respect to Physical Aggression and Social Stability].
+If women become empowered globally, humanity would likely experience a Warfare Transition as powerful, broad-reaching, and swift as the Demographic Transition.
+War would become as anachronistic as women regularly bearing ten or fifteen children during their lives.

 This Warfare Transition would not require physical force.
 Nor would it take forever.
-Like the Demographic Transition, the Warfare Transition would happen with breathtaking speed as women bring their preference for negotiation, compromise, and win-win conflict resolution into the seats of power.
+Like the Demographic Transition, with women empowered globally as equals with men in governing bodies, the Warfare Transition would happen with breathtaking speed as women bring their preference for negotiation, compromise, and win-win conflict resolution into seats of power.

 A Future of Hope In the past, when times got really tough and nasty, people who didn't want to fight could emigrate.
-Peace, security, or new resources might be found beyond the frontier, at least for a time.
+Peace, security, and or new resources might be found beyond the frontier, at least for a time.
 This is no longer true.
 While emigration by the desperate still occurs, the habitable parts of the globe are now occupied.
-There are no new lands, no new frontiers.
+There are no new lands, no new frontiers that are empty of human competitors..
 Moving now merely shifts problems from one place to another.
 In reality, there are no empty places where we can go—at least not on this planet.

 We desperately need new ways to deal with our inevitable conflicts over resources.
 More than four thousand years of recorded history shows unequivocally that business as usual will not work.
 People ache with a growing, alarming sense that our backs are to the wall.
 We need a way out.